Platform logo

 MIDWIVES SPACES

-Inserting relaxing space for midwives
+Creating a relaxing space for midwives

-Reducing distances from desk to birth rooms
+Reducing distances from the desk to the birth rooms

 Reducing the proximity of the midwives' working spaces to social spaces